Seraphim of Sarov: Relics, canonization and veneration

 On 18 July 1903, Metropolitan Anthony Vadkovsky of St. Petersburg officiated at the Last Pannikhida (Memorial Service) in the Dormition Cathedral at Sarov, with the royal family in attendance.
 These would be the last prayers offered for Seraphim as a departed servant of God; from that time forward, prayers would instead be addressed to him as a saint.
 On 19 July, Seraphim's birthday, the late liturgy began at 8:00.
 At the Little Entrance, twelve archimandrites lifted the coffin from the middle of the church and carried it around the holy table (altar), then placed it into a special shrine which had been constructed for it.

 The festivities at Sarov ended with the consecration of the first two churches dedicated to Saint Seraphim.
 The first had been constructed over his monastic cell in the wilderness of Sarov.
 The second church was consecrated on 22 July at the Diveyevo convent.

 Following the Bolshevik Revolution, Soviet authorities severely persecuted religious groups.
 As part of their persecution of Christians, they confiscated many relics of saints, including Seraphim.
 Furthermore, his biographer Seraphim Chichagov, who came to become a metropolitan, was arrested, sentenced to death and executed by firing squad in 1937 (and is also celebrated as a Russian Orthodox saint).

 In 1991, Seraphim's relics were rediscovered after being hidden in a Soviet anti-religious museum for seventy years.
 This caused a sensation in post-Soviet Russia and throughout the Orthodox world.
 A crucession (religious procession) escorted the relics, on foot, all the way from Moscow to Diveyevo Convent, where they remain to this day.

 On 19 October 2016, some relics of Seraphim were launched into space aboard the Soyuz MS-02.

 Seraphim is remembered in the Anglican Communion with a commemoration on 2 January.

 In his book, Crossing the Threshold of Hope, Pope John Paul II referred to Seraphim of Sarov as a saint.

 On 15 September 2016, Metropolitan Hilarion of Volokolamsk, head of the Department for External Church Relations of the Moscow Patriarchate, presented to Pope Francis a relic of Seraphim from Patriarch Kirill of Moscow.
 The Pope kept the relic by his bedside and venerated it daily with a prayer for unity.

-Quotes

-"Acquire a peaceful spirit, and around you thousands will be saved."

-"It is necessary that the Holy Spirit enter our heart.
+"Acquire a peaceful spirit, and around you thousands will be saved.
+It is necessary that the Holy Spirit enter our heart.
 Everything good that we do, that we do for Christ, is given to us by the Holy Spirit, but prayer most of all, which is always available to us."